 Morningstar Quantitative ratings for equities (denoted on this page by) are generated using an algorithm that compares companies that are not under analyst coverage to peer companies that do receive analyst-driven ratings.
 Companies withratings are not formally covered by a Morningstar analyst, but are statistically matched to analyst-rated companies, allowing our models to calculate a quantitative moat, fair value, and uncertainty rating.
 Click here for more on how to use these ratings.

-Hang Lung Properties is a property investor and mainly holds commercial assets in Hong Kong and China.
-Rental income accounts for the majority of operating profit with mainland China a larger contributor, relative to Hong Kong.
+Hang Lung Properties is a property investor and mainly holds commercial properties in Hong Kong and China.
+Rental income accounts for the majority of operating profit, with mainland China a larger contributor, relative to Hong Kong.
 The balance of the group's income is derived from property development in Hong Kong.
-In China, the company’s exposure is almost entirely in retail, office and hotels.
+In China, the company’s exposure is almost entirely in luxury retail, office and hotels.
 Its properties are spread mostly across Tier 1 and Tier 2 cities.
-As such, investors view the company as a proxy for China’s overall retail performance.
+As such, investors view the company as a proxy for China’s overall retail growth.
 The company is 59% owned by Hang Lung Group and is led by Ronnie Chan, who has been the company's chairman since 1991.

 FAQs for Hang Lung Properties Ltd Stock